riguwen/MULforIC/ReadMe.md

-# MUIC: Machine Unlearning for Interferene Cancellation
+# MUIC: Machine Unlearning for Interference Cancellation

 The project MUIC introduces model cleansing within interference exposed data-driven AI models, as a solution for interference cancellation, offering significant gains in both resource and time efficiency.
 A corrupted dataset generated model is cleansed and a cross-validation is performed with the MIA.
 This source code presentes a quick tutorial on MUIC with a signal-to-noise ratio (SNR) classification task under several interference conditions.